onethawt/idaplugins-list/README.md

 * [spu3dbg](https://github.com/revel8n/spu3dbg): Ida Pro debugger module for the anergistic SPU emulator.

+* [Stingray](https://github.com/darx0r/Stingray): Stingray is an IDAPython plugin for finding function strings.
+The search is from the current position onwards in the current function.
+It can do it recursively also with configurable search depth.
+The results order is the natural order of strings in the BFS search graph.

 * [Synergy](https://github.com/CubicaLabs/IDASynergy): A combination of an IDAPython Plugin and a control version system that result in a new reverse engineering collaborative addon for IDA Pro.
 By http://cubicalabs.com/

 * [Tarkus](https://github.com/tmr232/Tarkus): Tarkus is a plugin manager for IDA Pro, modelled after Python's pip.